Ishmeet Singh: Funeral

+Rest In Power, Ishmeet Singh.
 Thousands of people, including commoners and celebrities, attended Singh's journey from his home to the cremation ground on 31 July 2008.
 Shops in the area closed out of respect for their star.

 Posthumous events

 BIG Music released two albums in tribute to Ishmeet Singh, both of which contain songs that were recorded prior to his death.
 The first album is entitled Mool Mantar, and contains the first hymn of the Sikh holy scripture, Guru Granth Sahib.

 The second album, titled We'll Miss You, contains around six tracks, including the popular song Shukriya:

 We'll Miss You has been released on both CD and DVD, and is distributed worldwide.

 Under the ISF banner, Principal Sukhwant Singh and Gurpinder Singh, father of Ishmeet, travelled to Malaysia to spread the message of the foundation.
 They stayed in the same room at the same hotel (Citrus Hotel) where Ishmeet stayed during his visit to Malaysia.
 They sang kirtan in Titiwangsa and Petaling Jaya Gurdwara where Ishmeet did the previous year, on the very same stage.

+In 2010 the Ishmeet Singh Music Institute was established at Ludhiana in Singh's memory.